SillyTavern/SillyTavern-Docs/Usage/RemoteConnections.md

 ```
 node server.js --ssl
 ```
-As per default, ST will search for your certificates inside the /cert folder.
+As per default, ST will search for your certificates inside the `certs` folder.
 If your files are located elsewhere, you can use the `--keyPath` and `--certPath` arguments.

 Example:
 ```